henrylukito/db/README.md

 ## Overview

-Given multiple files with different data structures (list, key-value, dictionary) and a schema file, this Python module will build several dict objects that contain information like from a graph database.
+Given multiple files with different data structures (list, key-value, dictionary) and a schema file, this Python module will build several dict objects that contain data like a graph database.

 ## Usage

-Create a schema (yaml or json) that points to files and describe how to extract data from those files, then db.load.
+Create a schema (yaml or json) that points to files and describe how to use the data from those files, then db.load.

-Afterwards, use Python tools such as list comprehension to analyze db objects such as `node`, `relationship` etc.
+Afterwards, use Python programming such as list comprehension to analyze db objects such as `node`, `relationship` etc.

 ## Objects

 ### node

-dict where key is node id and value is subdict. subdict's key is either property or relationship id and value is their value.
+dict where key is node id and value is dictionary for the node's properties and relationships, and the collections where they're in.

 ### collection

-dict where key is collection id and value is subdict. subdict's key is node id and value is the same dict as node dict's value.
+dict where key is collection id and value is the set of node ids of all the nodes inside that collection.

 ### property